Confident Potty Training: A Gentle, Proven Path to Independence

 Ensure soap and towels are within reach- This encourages independent handwashing habits.

-Provide a sturdy step stool - This is great, as it allows your child to reach the sink comfortably, promoting self-sufficiency.
+Provide a sturdy step stool - This can allow your child to reach the sink comfortably, promoting self-sufficiency.

 Maintain a Clean and Organized Bathroom